Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Experiments

 \subsection{Ablation Study}

-As shown in Eq. \ref{eq:relevance_map}, the relevance map is updated based on the aggregation of the attention maps in each layer.
-This aggregation involves averaging over the head dimension and can take the form of either a simple average (as used in~\cite{smallforlarge_arxiv}), or a weighted average using gradients (used in our approach).
-Table~\ref{tab:ablation} shows the performance comparison between these two aggregation strategies.
-One can see that employing gradient-weighted aggregation to generate $R_v$ for token compression performs consistently better, whether on image or video benchmarks.
-This suggests that gradient-weighted aggregation produces higher-quality relevance assessments of visual tokens with respect to the response.
-A reasonable explanation is that attention heads differ in their importance and relevance, and taking a simple average across heads may result in distorted relevance maps~\cite{multihead_acl}.
+As shown in Eq. \ref{eq:relevance_map}, the relevance map is updated by aggregating attention maps across layers, where the multiple heads in each layer are combined either via simple averaging or gradient-weighted averaging (used in our approach).
+Table~\ref{tab:ablation} shows that employing gradient-weighted aggregation to generate $R_v$ for token compression performs consistently better than simple averaging across image and video benchmarks.
+A reasonable explanation is that differing contributions of attention heads make simple averaging prone to distorting relevance maps~\cite{multihead_acl}.
+We also include ablation studies of different configurations for training $f_\theta$ in Appendix~\ref{app:6}, specifically investigating (i) the effect of varying the depth of the convolutional network and (ii) the influence of selecting different attention layer as input for the compressor.